 "BU is a caring community, and what we're doing is working," says Dori Hutchinson (SAR'85,'96), a Sargent College associate clinical professor of occupational therapy and director of services at the BU Center for Psychiatric Rehabilitation.
-On National Depression Screening Day last October, BU held its fourth annual screening for depression, where students, faculty, and staff on both the Charles River and Medical Campuses can avail themselves of free, confidential screening and have the chance to speak with a clinician, who makes referrals to counselors and advises people on where to seek help.
+On National Depression Screening Day last October, BU held its fourth annual screening for depression, where students, faculty, and staff on both the Charles River and Medical

+Campuses can avail themselves of free, confidential screening and have the chance to speak with a clinician, who makes referrals to counselors and advises people on where to seek help.
 "The first year, we referred 30 percent of those screened," says Hutchinson.
 "This year, it was 65 percent.
 When we set up at the sites this year, students were waiting for us."
 Hutchinson recalls that 10 years ago BU mental health services were marginalized, and there was a strong stigma associated with getting help.
-While percent of respondents reported having at least one day in the past month where emotional difficulty had impaired their academic performance.
+While the stigma endures, particularly in a few groups, this has changed dramatically, she says.